 If jumping in first is a real problem for you, try mentioning it to the teacher.
 Ask them to pick you to go first sometimes.
 The social pressure will help get you out of your seat.

 And don’t sigh or grimace when you’re called to go next.
-You can carry that habit into performance, and it doesn’t look great in front of an audience.
+You might carry that habit into performance, and it looks awful in front of an audience.
 Go next with enthusiasm!

 Stop looking at the teacher!

-This is common for brand new improvisers, but I’ve seen even experienced players do it: glancing at the instructor during an exercise to see their reaction.
+This is common for brand new improvisers, but I’ve seen experienced players do it too: glancing at the instructor during an exercise to see their reaction.
 This is safety-seeking behaviour.
 If it seems the instructor likes what you’re doing, your confidence grows that you’re doing a good job.
 If not, you try to adjust before you fail completely.

-But doing this takes you out of the exercise and away from your scene partner(s).
+Doing this takes you out of the exercise and away from your scene partner(s).
 Keep your focus on the point of concentration.
 Trust that if you’re going off-base, the teacher will side-coach you or stop the scene.
-If that happens, it doesn’t mean you’re a bad improviser.
+If that happens, it’s a learning opportunity.
+It doesn’t mean you’re a bad improviser.

 Johnstone has an exercise to curb this behaviour.
 Whenever students look at him, he makes them yell “Drop dead, Keith!” or perhaps something even stronger.
 The student’s desire not to yell at the teacher helps them break the habit of checking in.